-As Though She Were Sleeping, which we are about (well, June, but it’s gone to press) to publish in paperback, has recently been published in America by Archipelago Press.
+Were Sleeping, which we are about (well, June, but it’s gone to press) to publish in paperback, has recently been published in America by Archipelago Press.

 The principal upshot for us is this interview with Khoury broadcast on Nevada Public Radio today.
 Enjoy!